 Traveling Safely During the Pandemic

-Regardless of your vacationing plans, here are some tips to help you stay safe during your travels:
+If you’re fully vaccinated and are making vacation plans, here are some tips to help you stay safe during your travels:

 - Use sanitizing wipes to wipe surfaces of any furniture you sit in while waiting to board your plane.